wing5wong/artisan-whs-static/source/_courses/BAC3.md

   - "29678"
   - "29682"
   - "29684"
-course_fees: $80 for take-home component
+course_fees: $100 for take-home component
 ---
-The purpose of this course is to provide students the opportunity to gain credits towards the National Certificate in Building, Construction and allied trades.
-The course is assessed by Unit Standards which require both practical and theory assessments.
-Students will undertake set project work.
-The course is most suited to those students who genuinely intend to pursue a career in construction.
+Building, Construction, and Allied Trades Skills (BCATS) programmes are practical and multi-disciplinary programmes for students, providing them with the skills and knowledge to springboard into any career in the construction industry.
+Rather than focusing on any one trade, they build skills and an understanding of all trades in the construction industry.
+They also develop literacy, numeracy and communication skills and contribute to NCEA qualifications.
+The course is assessed by Unit Standards which require both practical and theory assessment.
+Students will undertake set project work and participate in a class building project.
+This course is most suited to those students who genuinely intend to pursue a career in construction.
+(Extension credits may be offered).